pftq/MAGI-1_Fixes/README.md

 Easy instructions for Runpod on PyTorch 2.4 template (including downloading all huggingface model files).
 - I installed flash-attn separately from the requirements.txt because it was always hanging otherwise.
 - ffmpeg needs to be installed as an app as well (apt-get) - it's not enough just to do pip install ffmpeg.
-This mistake especially nasty because you'll only find out after waiting 2 hours for a render and it fails at the end.
+This mistake especially is nasty because you'll only find out after waiting 2 hours for a render and it fails at the end.
 ```
 #create once on new pod
 export HF_HOME=/workspace/